Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Application to squeezed vacuums

 Applying a Pfaff transformation to the hypergeometric function so that its final argument is $\frac{x}{1+x}$ and then writing it in power series form, we can easily verify that it is always positive.
 Hence, we can upper bound this expression with

 The first term is a geometric sequence in $p$, so is simple to sum.
-For the second term, $\frac{(2p)!}{2^{2p}(p!)^2} \leq 1$ (this can be simply verified by taking the ratio between this expression for $p$ and $p+1$ and thus seeing it is a decreasing function of $p$).
+For the second term, $\frac{(2p)!}{2^{2p}(p!)^2} \leq 1$ (this can be verified by taking the ratio between this expression for $p$ and $p+1$ and seeing it is a decreasing function of $p$).
 Hence, we can upper bound the second term by replacing $\frac{(2p)!}{2^{2p}(p!)^2}$ with its maximum value of $1$.
-Then, both terms are geometric sequences, so we can recover Eq.~(\ref{eq: mu bound 1msv}) by summing over $p$ (note that the maximum value of $p$ is ${\frac{M+1}{2}}$, not $M-1$).
+Then, both terms are geometric sequences, so we can recover Eq.~(\ref{eq: mu bound 1msv}) by summing over $p$ (note that the maximum value of $p$ is $\frac{M-1}{2}$, not $M-1$) and then normalising by dividing by $\eta_M$ (since we recall that $\rho^{(M)}$ is normalised).